 Face oils can generally be used anywhere on the body, and many body oils are suitable for the face, but dedicated options including Balm Balm’s Fragrance Free Body Oil in the UK, and in the US, California Baby Oil might be worth a try, which is just canola, linseed and evening primrose.

 Pure shea butter — widely available — is about as close to allergy free as you can get.
-(Although shea is defined as a tree nut in US allergen legislation, there are no confirmed shea allergies on record.)
+(Although shea is defined as a tree nut in US allergen legislation, there is only one reaction to shea butter on record.)
 If you find it too hard, whipped shea butter is a little softer, but melt between fingers before applying.
 It may not suit the face, but works well on the body.

-For blends, in the UK you could try MuLondon Fragrance Free Moisturiser — a simple blend of oils and butters.
+For blends, in the UK you could try the multi award-winning brand of Lyonsleaf products — they have several fragrance-free balms.
 In the US, S W Basics products contain 5 ingredients or fewer, and their Basics Cream is just a blend of three — coconut, shea and olive.

 If you want a traditional ‘cream’ cream and don’t mind a ‘non natural’ product, Vanicream Moisturising Skin Cream contains only water, petroleum, silicones, stearates and a few other non-reactive ingredients.